Some people think on-page SEO is just throwing your keywords on the page.

 This is particularly important for text-heavy pages like blog posts/articles.

 You’ll need to use your best judgment to give this check a pass or fail, but here’s a simple two-step process.

-- First, scan your target page that you want to optimize.
+- First, scan the target page that you want to optimize.

-- Then, assess whether or not a reader can get an understanding of what the page is about without reading the entire thing.
+- Then, assess whether or not a reader can understand what the page is about without reading the entire thing.

 26. Is your copy written for an 8th grader?

 There are target markets that warrant advanced writing and content, but they are the minority.

 Your content should be written to be understood and actionable.

 If someone can’t understand what you’re talking about or how to implement what you’re suggesting, there’s a problem.

 Some experts forget that no one cares how much you know or how much experience you have.
 It’s believed that we as humans are inherently self-interested.
 WE want to know how you are going to help US.